Many entrepreneurs know that they need a social media presence if they want to grow their businesses.

 Nowadays, if a client or prospect has a question or issue with your product or service, they won’t pick up the phone or send you an email.
-They’ll call you out on social media, instead.
+They’ll call you out on social media.

 They do this because it’s public and they know you’ll have to respond – and respond quickly.
-And if you don’t, or if you don’t have a social media page for them to interact with, they’re going to lose trust in you and tell everyone about their negative experience dealing with you (also on social media).
+And if you don’t, or if you don’t have a social media page for them to interact with, they’re going to lose trust in you and tell everyone about their negative experience dealing with you.

 You don’t just need to keep up, you need to keep ahead.
 You need to be cutting edge, or you’ll lose track of your target audience.